CarryMinati: Homophobic video incident

 In May 2020, Nagar published a controversial YouTube video titled "YouTube Vs TikTok–The End", in response to a video shared on Instagram by TikTok user Amir Siddiqui who berated YouTube creators for roasting TikTok users.
 It was taken down by YouTube citing violations of its terms of service, based on multiple complaints of harassment and cyberbullying.
 A large number reports had been made by LGBTQ+ activists, on account of homophobic or transphobic abusive language in the video.
 Many of Nagar's fans were critical of YouTube's actions, and the removal led to several new trending hashtags mentioning his name.
 As a result, the video received several million views, and there was a concerted effort to review bomb TikTok at Google Play Store.
 Other fans of Nagar spoke out in favor of YouTube's decision to remove the video.
 In June 2020, Nagar uploaded the music video for his song "Yalgaar" as a further response, with renewed criticism of Siddiqui.

+Legal issue

+On February 9, 2026, a Mumbai court restrained Nagar, and his team from posting or circulating any defamatory or objectionable content against Indian filmmaker Karan Johar, who sued Nagar, with his plaintiff alleging that Nagar's recent video titled "Coffee With Jalan", was modeled around Johar's talk show Koffee with Karan, and used vulgar and abusive language towards him.
+The court also directed Meta Platforms, who was named as one of the defendants, to take down the videos and URL related to Johar, as his team alleged that clips of the original content are still circulating online, although the video has been taken down.